Shopify vs. Amazon: An In-Depth ComparisonJune in Blog

 Shopify is free to use for the first 14 days, and you don’t even need to provide your credit card information to get started.
 However, after the trial period, you will have to choose from their 5 available options.

-Shopify Basic, on the other hand, allows you to maintain a Shopify online store.
+Basic Shopify, on the other hand, allows you to maintain a Shopify online store.
 You can design your whole website the way you see fit because Shopify also offers free and paid themes that you can customize for your brand.

 If you’re ready to grow your business more, you can opt for the Shopify Plan.
-This name is a bit confusing since it’s basically the name of the platform, but this is their mid-priced plan, which offers you more staff accounts and access to professional reports.
+This name is a bit confusing since it’s basically the name of the platform, but this is their mid-price plan, which offers you more staff accounts and access to professional reports.